bananazon/waybar/README.md

 # waybar
 I use [Xbar](https://xbarapp.com) and [SwiftBar](https://swiftbar.app) on my Macs and I really enjoy their functionality.
 I was looking for something similar in the Linux world and stumbled across [Polybar](https://polybar.github.io).
 I used it for some time but I found some limitations I didn't care for.
-I then discovered Waybar and tried it in a VM, since distro I was using didn't support Wayland.
+I then discovered Waybar and tried it in a VM, since the distro I was using didn't support Wayland.
 Well, I've since switched to a distro that supports Wayland and here we are.
 I hope you enjoy my work.

 ## Installation
 What I do is pretty straight forward: